ainnhel/pixel-art-generator/README.md

 # pixel-art-generator
-This project is Under Development
+The project is Under Development.